 Once your application is processed, the university will send your admission letter to your registered email address.

-After receiving your admission letter, proceed with your New Zealand student visa application to ensure a smooth transition for your studies.
+After receiving your admission letter, proceed with your New Zealand Study permit application to ensure a smooth transition for your studies.

 To apply for a university in New Zealand, a student must be at least 18 years old.
 In addition to meeting this age requirement, applicants need to submit a set of essential documents.